Northern Great Plains Regenerative Grazing ProjectHB

 Montana ranchers seek to improve their land’s forage.
 However, their access to the resources necessary to do so is variable and often limited.
 The resources could be materials (such as fencing and water infrastructure), labor and time, or educational.
 Grazing consultants and workshops can be expensive.
 Additionally, what works on one ranch may not work on another.

-The project is on a path receive validation with the Verified Carbon Standard by December 2020.
+The project has received validation with the Verified Carbon Standard in April 2022.
 Help Build payments will be made for the first few years of the project.
 Grazing plans and ranch records will be monitored and evaluated annually with support from local non-profit project partner, Western Sustainability Exchange.
 The grazing plans will be modified annually to reflect the most up to date best practices and existing land, climate conditions, and needs.
 VCS verification of carbon accruals will be made within the first 3-5 years.

 Project Benefits, Regenerating Western Grasslands